poxiao2/CCTDecode/README.md

 # CCTDecode
  Detect and decode the CCT (Circular Coded Target).

+# Requirements:
+<1> python 3.7 (I don't know whether other python version would work correctly, you can have a try.)
+<2> opencv-python
+<3> pillow
+<4> numpy
+<5> matplotlib
+<6> progress
+<7> ... (maybe others, you can follow the error infomation to 'pip install xxx' them.)

-The main function is listed as following:
+# The main function is listed as following:

 1. Draw CCT images: DrawCCT.py

-   which can draw CCT figures to .png format images. the function is CCT_table(12,2500), the args represent the bit number and image size (pixels).
+   usage: <1> cd root_path
+          <2> python DrawCCT.py --bit_n=9
+                                --size=400
 ![Image text](https://github.com/poxiao2/image-store/blob/master/cct14.png)

-2. Decode CCT: CCTDecodeRelease.py
+2. Detect and decode CCT: CCTDecodeRelease.py

-   which can decode CCT from the signal image, or you can use it to decode the CCT images in the same folder. the function is code_table,image=CCT_extract1(img,12,0.85), the args represent the input image, bit number and filter arg. and this function returns the code table and image whose CCT is marked.
+   which can decode CCT from the signal image, or you can use it to decode the CCT images in the same folder.
+   usage: <1> cd root_path
+          <2>python CCTDecodeRelease.py --filename=cct12_6.png
+                                        --bit_n=12
+                                        --threshold=0.7   #for single image
+             python CCTDecodeRelease.py --bach=True
+                                        --bit_n=8
+                                        --save_folder=./result/
+                                        --threshold=0.93   #for images in same folder
 ![Image text](https://github.com/poxiao2/image-store/blob/master/cct12.jpg)
+(Actually, there are some args are default value which can be ignored if you follow my data construction.
+The whole args are listed as follows: bach=False, # bach processing bit_n=12,   # the bit number of CCT image filename=None,  # image name save_folder='./result/',  # the folder for saving the processed images src_folder='./data/',  # the folder which contains the source images threshold=0.8   # the threshold for CCT detecion, which is between 0 and 1.
+So, you can change this args as you whish.
+But remember to write it correctly.)

 3. Decode CCT from video: DecodeCCTFromVideo.py

-   which can decode CCT from video directly.
-The function is CallCamera():
+   usage: <1>cd root_path
+          <2>python DetectCCTFromVideo.py --bit_n=12
+                                          --threshold=0.7
 ![Image text](https://github.com/poxiao2/image-store/blob/master/20191219223602.png)